ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 Points:
 1. Entity Framework attributes used for property labelling.
 2. Implementation of `IDbRecord`.
-3. Defined as a `record` with immutable properties
+3. Defined as a `record` with immutable properties.

 ```csharp
 public record WeatherForecast : IDbRecord<WeatherForecast>